Sports- and Family

 Relaxation and warmth

-Thomas Morel was born and raised in the Deutch town, Den Bosch.
+Thomas Morel was born and raised in the Dutch town, Den Bosch.
 In 2004 he moved with his family to the little village Feios by the Sognefjord.
-Later he moved to Bergen and settled the with his companion, Frida Berdal.
-Now he has a office in Bergen, but says himself that he will spend most of his time in little Feios where his companion is originally from.
+Later he moved to Bergen Now he has a office in Bergen, but says himself that he will spend most of his time in little Feios.

-In 2007 Thomas Morel bought a Hasseblad camera and Broncolor studiolighting-system and started TMstudios.
+In 2007 Thomas Morel bought a Hasseblad camera and Broncolor studio lighting-system and started TMstudios.
 Fascinated by motion, and with a history in gymnastics, Morel captures human motion too quick for the eye to see.
-Now he is well known for capturing extraordinary and incradible moments in a detailed and dramatic way.
+Now he is well known for capturing extraordinary and incredible moments in a detailed and dramatic way.

 Thomas’ passion can be described like this: